SCCM Third-Party Software Updates Step-by-Step Troubleshooting Process Guide

 SyncPartnerCatalogs: Completed.

-The second part of the sync is called Update Catalogs sync.
-This sync will check for all the updates available for a particular partner catalog and get the metadata synced with WSUS.
+The second part of the sync is called the Update Catalogs sync.
+This sync will check for all the updates available for a particular partner catalog and sync the metadata with WSUS.

 NOTE! – Make sure that the third-party partner(s) and custom catalog(s) certificates are UNBLOCK(ed) from the SCCM console.
 Also, you can install the certificate on the primary server.